My Retreat Garden Rooms · Surrey, Berkshire & Buckinghamshire

 Can I put a pool table or arcade machine in a garden room?

 Yes.
-A full-size pool table needs a room of at least 4m x 5m to allow comfortable cueing clearance on all sides.
+A 6ft English pool table needs a minimum room size of roughly 4m x 3.4m for cueing alone.
+A 7ft American table needs 5m x 4m.
+Larger snooker tables need correspondingly more space, up to 6.5m x 4.7m for a full-size 12ft table.
+These figures are for the table alone, so if you are adding seating, a bar or a TV setup you will need a larger room.
 Arcade machines and other large equipment are straightforward to accommodate.
 Tell us what you are planning to put in the room and we design the layout around it, including reinforced wall fixings and dedicated socket positions.

 How do I get a reliable internet connection to the garden room?